In this article

 Budget and spend management

-Budget and spend management features lets you set limits on spending, track expenditures against budgets, and avoid overspending.
-Ramp’s software integrates budgeting with real-time spend tracking, giving finance leaders control over every dollar spent in the procurement process.
+Budget and spend management features let you set spending limits, track expenses against budgets, and avoid overspending.
+Ramp’s software integrates budgeting with real-time spend tracking, giving your finance team control over every dollar spent in the procurement process.

 Compliance and risk management